molecule/molecule.github.io/_post_drafts/design-conversations-jennifer-jacobs.md

 - Extended evaluation, integrated w/ development process.
 ### Evaluating ""
 - Relationship building: a community of folks interested in new weird stuff is invaluable.
-- Criteria: Diversity (primary; artist are dedicated to making good work w/ bad tools, so expressiveness is a good measure b/c can't just struggle towards one local hill, wide design space),
+- Criteria: Diversity (primary; artist are dedicated to making good work w/ bad tools, so expressiveness is a good measure b/c can't just struggle towards one local hill, wide design space).

+### Dynamic Brushes
+- CHI, 2018
+-